About Carl Franklin

 Carl is now and will always be a developer, and never stops writing software that interests him.
 He is currently the co-Chair of the Visual Studio track for Visual Studio Connections, a major international developer conference.
 He speaks at conferences worldwide, including OreDev (Sweden), NDC (Norway), DevTeach (Canada), DevReach (Bulgaria), and SDC (Amsterdam).

 As if a career in the high-tech industry isn't enough, Carl is also a talented songwriter, singer, guitarist, composer, arranger, audio engineer, and producer.
 He produced an as-yet-unrecognized first album for Ray Lamontagne which very few people have ever heard.
 He and his brother, Jay (an expert Java Developer and also a talented musician) produced their first CD, Strange Communication, in 1999.
 In 2011 Franklin Brothers released their second CD, Lifeboat To Nowhere.
+In September, 2013 Carl released his first solo album, Been a While.
+Special guest John Scofield appears on the album.
+Been a while charted on college radio and continues to be a hit worldwide.
 Carl is always working as a producer for local artists.

 Another claim to fame is that Carl authored 2 of the MIDI files that came in the box with the Sound Blaster - JAZZ.MID and REGGAE.MID - while working for Voyetra Technologies as a tech-support engineer in the late 80s and early 90s.

 Carl is married with 4 beautiful children, and lives in the New London, Connecticut area.
 You can reach him by email at firstname.lastname@example.org